Ousso11/Ousso11.github.io/_course_projects/3_namecoin.md

 ---
 title: "NameCoin on Peerster: A Blockchain-Based Decentralized DNS Implementation"
 excerpt: "This project explores the design and implementation of a decentralized DNS system using blockchain and a gossip-based peer protocol.
-Built on top of Peerster, the system supports secure domain registration, updates, transfers, and resolution with robust anti-entropy synchronization and Proof-of-Work consensus.
+The system supports secure domain registration, updates, transfers, and resolution with robust anti-entropy synchronization and Proof-of-Work consensus.
 The project evaluates network resilience, consensus reliability, and mining efficiency."
 collection: course_projects
 share: false
 related: false